New Jersey Assault Victim Lawyers

 Victim of Assault on an Unsafe Premises?

 If you or a loved has been the victim of a rape or assault while on the property of an apartment complex in the State of New Jersey, you should call Lependorf & Silverstein, P.C. immediately.
 Our experienced Princeton personal injury lawyers are dedicated to aggressively representing the rights of clients who have suffered serious injuries as a result of another party's negligence or criminal acts.
-Please contact us at (609) 240-0040 to discuss your sexual or physical assault case with a knowledgeable lawyer to find out how we can assist you during this difficult time.
+Please contact us at (609) 240-0040 to discuss your sexual or physical assault case with a knowledgeable lawyer to find out how we can best assist you during this difficult time.

 Compensation for Assault Victims in NJ